whitecoder-ctrl/Ecommerce-Sales-Analysis/README.md

 3.  **Regional Policy Review:** Conduct an immediate review of the sales strategy and discount policies in the **Central Region**.

 ## 🚀 How to View
-You can view the complete analysis by opening the `e-commerse.ipynb` notebook file in this repository.
+You can view the complete analysis by opening the `e-commerce.ipynb` notebook file in this repository.